 It is essential, if the negative impacts linked to data described above are to be avoided, that banks are given the time to accumulate data of sufficient quality and duration in different markets.
 That is, an internationally active bank should be free to employ the standardised approach in their lending to those developing countries where the data limitations are such to make adoption of the IRB approaches impractical.
 Furthermore, there should be no arbitrary limit set on the length of this period.
 Rather, the IRB approaches should not be adopted in lending to developing countries until it can be proved that the underlying data that are inputs into the framework are of sufficient quality and comprehensiveness.
 This transition period could also provide the space for more sophisticated full credit risk models to be developed, which could then make effective use of the better data available from developing countries.
 These models would, among other aspects, explicitly incorporate the benefits of international diversification.

-These modifications, if implemented, would encourage a narrowing of the 'data divide' described above.
-In contrast, the proposals as they stand are more likely to encourage a widening and deepening of this divide; an outcome that would be to the benefit of nobody.
+These modifications would encourage a narrowing of the 'data divide' described above.
+In contrast, the proposals as they stand are more likely to encourage a widening and deepening of this divide.